-Contracts, etc.; How Executed.
+Section I. Contracts, etc.; How Executed.
 The Board may authorize two or more Officers to enter in to any contract or execute and deliver any contract or other instrument in the name and on behalf of RIRPA, and such authority may be general or confined to specific instances.
 Unless authorized to do so by these Bylaws or by the Board, no Officer, agent or employee shall have any power or authority to bind RIRPA by any contract or engagement, or to pledge its credit, or to render it liable for any purpose on any amount.

+Section II.
 Checks, Drafts, etc. all checks, drafts, bills of exchange or other orders for the payment money , obligations, notes or other evidence of indebtedness and insurance certificates of the Association, shall be signed or endorsed by the President, Vice President, Secretary or Treasurer acting pursuant to the Boards authorization.
 Checks in excess of $5,000 shall be signed or endorsed by any two of the President, vice President, Secretary or Treasurer acting pursuant to the Board’s authorization.

 ARTICLE IX – AMENDMENTS

 The by-laws may be amended by two-thirds (2/3) vote of the general members present, and voting, at, any meeting of the Association, provided written notice of such amendment, and copy thereof, shall have been submitted to the members entitled to the vote at least ten (10) days prior to such meeting.